dynamicwebpaige/info/README.md

 If you can't communicate your findings or collaborate with others, your career will be over before it begins.
 Science and engineering are team sports.
 Any successful open-source project will have a strong emphasis on communication, collaboration, empathy, and respect - not just engineering.
 [A thread](https://twitter.com/DynamicWebPaige/status/945702102214594560).

 ### 📈 Choose growth opportunities.
+"Try never to be the smartest person in the room.
+And if you are, I suggest you invite smarter people… or find a different room."
 Always choose an opportunity to learn, to grow new skills.
-[Always](https://twitter.com/DynamicWebPaige/status/1050126083863924736)
+[Always](https://twitter.com/DynamicWebPaige/status/1050126083863924736).

 ### 👭 Nurture and build communities.
 Communities are powerful, fragile things and must be nurtured over time.
+Be kind; have empathy; respect differing paces. **Everything** is about the community: making it collaborative, caring; a collective.
+A group of passionate people who care about each other's success.
+If you can build this, you can build anything.

+### 📃 If you don't have documentation, you don't have a minimum viable product.
+Am so impressed by the level of care and effort each [@docsmsft](https://docs.microsoft.com) article, tutorial, quickstart, etc. receives before it's pushed to production.
+It's a commitment to empathy and respect: welcoming people at whatever level they are, and patiently helping them move up to the next level.
+Docs are a developer's first impression of your product.
+Make them awesome.

 ### 🎁 Give without expecting a return.
 [Someone very wise](http://third-bit.com/) once told me that throughout a career, you'll meet people — and you'll help, support, and encourage them, not even thinking about it.
 But those influences _will_ change lives; and if you're lucky, you'll find out later.